HauptJ/Artifact-Research/Vagrant.md

-## Exporting Vagrant VM as a new Vagrant VM
+## Exporting a Vagrant VM as a new Vagrant VM

 **IDEA:** Many hypervisors enable exporting an image via CLI and this could be utilized in conjunction with Vagrant which would be used to provision the VM.
 Some HyperVisors also support executing a script on the guest OS.